Rockies vs. Rays Player Props Betting Odds

 McMahon Stats

-- McMahon has put up 111 hits with 25 doubles, three triples, 21 home runs and 56 walks.
+- McMahon has collected 112 hits with 25 doubles, three triples, 21 home runs and 56 walks.
 He has driven in 65 runs with five stolen bases.

-- McMahon hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .286 with two home runs, three walks and six RBI.
+- McMahon will look for his sixth straight game with a hit in this matchup.
+In his last five games he is hitting .333 with two home runs, three walks and five RBI.

 McMahon Recent Games